 Some people might tell you that Visual Studio Code is the most popular and powerful text editor, specially in the realm of web development.
-If you look at VSCode, it’s not a fully fledged IDE but it is one of the most used IDE/text editor.
+If you look at VSCode, it’s not a fully-fledged IDE but it is one of the most used IDE/text editors.

 One of the reasons of its popularity is that it’s cross-platform, i.e., it runs on Windows, Mac and Linux.

 I won’t start writing about its features and other things.
 So to install VS Code in Ubuntu, you can choose either of these two ways.

 How to install Visual Studio Code on Ubuntu?

 Before installing any software or application, create a habit of updating your system first.

 Launch terminal (Ctrl+Alt+t) and run the following command.

 sudo apt update